 During your career, have you observed any changes in how women in tech-related industries are perceived and treated?

 I give my mother and her generation credit for being one of the first to raise families and go to work outside the home.
-Over the past couple of decades, I’ve seen plenty of positive changes in the tech industry when it comes to how women are treated.
-There’s a popular saying, “If You Can See It, You Can Be It,” which applies perfectly to women in tech.
-While there are more of us, we need to continue to put the spotlight on these women at work.
+Over the past couple of decades, I’ve seen plenty of positive changes in the tech industry regarding the treatment of women.
+A famous saying, “If You Can See It, You Can Be It,” applies perfectly to women in tech.
+While there are more of us, we must continue spotlighting these women at work.

-What are some of the best strategies that an entrepreneur can use to grow their business and keep their clients interested?
+What are some entrepreneurs’ best strategies to grow their businesses and keep their clients interested?

-Today’s entrepreneurs must always be adapting to new digital tools and technologies.
+Today’s entrepreneurs must constantly adapt to new digital tools and technologies.
 Consider a recent trend like artificial intelligence; all business owners should be working hard to figure out how AI can help make their companies more productive.
-Whether it’s introducing a chatbot for customer service or learning how an AI-driven sales tool can maximize opportunities, it’s important to stay relevant.
+Whether introducing a chatbot for customer service or learning how an AI-driven sales tool can maximize opportunities, staying relevant is essential.

 Are there any lessons you learned when you were in San Francisco during the dot-com boom that are still relevant today?